lijiaocn/kecology.com/_posts/2025-08-25-wakeup-calculator.md

 <div id="sleep-calculator-container">
     <h3>Wake Up Time Calculator</h3>
-    <p>To wake up feeling refreshed, you should wake up at the end of a sleep cycle.
-Select when you plan to go to sleep, and we'll calculate the best wake-up times for you.
+    <p>Select when you plan to go to sleep, and we'll calculate the best wake-up times for you.
 The calculation includes an average of 15 minutes to fall asleep.</p>

     <div id="bedtime-options-container">
         <button id="calc-now" class="bedtime-option-btn">Go to bed now</button>